 All non-English language films must have English subtitles or be dubbed in English.

-Films must not have had their Australian NSW territory cinematic release, or released on any public online streaming (unless a web-series entry or music video entry), TVOD, or SVOD platform, or completed post-production on their film over 18 months.
-In the case of a website series or music video entry the project must not have been released for over 12 months from the time of entry.
+Films must not have had their Australian NSW territory cinematic release, or been released on any public online streaming (unless a web-series entry or music video entry), TVOD, or SVOD platform, or completed post-production on their film over 18 months.
+In the case of a website series or music video entry, the project must not have been released for over 12 months from the time of entry.

-By submitting your film or screenplay for consideration to Sydney Women’s International Film Festival you agree to the following Festival Rules, Terms, and Conditions as well as being contacted by SWIFF in relation to its current and future festival competition:
+By submitting your film or screenplay for consideration to the Sydney Women’s International Film Festival you agree to the following Festival Rules, Terms, and Conditions as well as being contacted by SWIFF in relation to its current and future festival competition:

 1. I have read all of the Sydney Women's International Film Festival rules.
 I understand and agree with the rules.

-2. I warrant the submission of my original work, and there are no disputes regarding the ownership or distribution, or exhibition rights of the submission in part or in entirety.
+2. I warrant the submission of my original work, and there are no disputes regarding the ownership, distribution, or exhibition rights of the submission in part or in entirety.
 I also warrant the submitted material does not defame or invade the rights of any person living or dead and I fully indemnify the Sydney Women's International Film Festival against any claim made for such violations of law.

 3. To the best of my knowledge, the statements herein are true and correct.
 I understand that failure to adhere to festival rules will result in disqualification from screening and forfeiture of the entry fee.

 4. The festival reserves the right to use a clip, and or clips or photos from accepted entries for up to three minutes in length for promotional purposes.
 The festival reserves the right to screen accepted entries as part of the Sydney Women's International Film Festival.